EPSB.ca » Our Division » Board Policies & Administrative Regulations » H - Students » HFA.BP Sexual Orientation, Gender Identity and Gender Expression

 Purpose

-To articulate the Board of Trustees’ (the Board) commitment to support all sexual and gender minority students, staff and families.
+To articulate the Board of Trustees’ (the Board) commitment to support all sexually diverse and/or gender diverse students, staff and families.

-To reflect the Board’s mandated responsibility and expectation for providing a welcoming, inclusive, safe and healthy learning and working environment throughout the Division.
+To reflect the Board’s mandated responsibility and expectation for providing a welcoming, inclusive, safe and healthy learning and working environment that respects diversity and supports a sense of belonging throughout the Division.

 Definitions